 It's not always clear whether non-deductible IRA contributions are the best place for you to stash your retirement savings.
 For example, if you expect your income (and your tax rate) to continue rising, you may want to pay taxes on earnings as you go, rather than defer them.

 Rules for IRA contributions are complex, and it pays to review them each year.
-In addition, the contribution limits can vary from year to year.
+Also, the contribution limits can vary from year to year.
 For the tax year 2018:

 - If you're 50 and older, you can put a combined total of $6,500 into your traditional and Roth IRAs.

 - If you're 49 and younger, you can put a combined total of $5,500 into your traditional and Roth IRAs.

-For tax year 2018, if you're covered by a retirement plan at work and filing as single or head of household making $62,000 or less, you're eligible to take the full deduction.
+For the tax year 2018, if you're covered by a retirement plan at work and filing as single or head of household making $62,000 or less, you're eligible to take the full deduction.
 But if you're filing as married filing jointly or as a qualified widow(er) and you make $99,000 or less, you're eligible for the full deduction.
-If you're married filing jointly and your spouse is covered by a workplace plan but you're not, you can deduct the full amount if you make $184,000 or less.
+If you're married filing jointly and your spouse is covered by a workplace plan, but you're not, you can deduct the full amount if you make $184,000 or less.

 Deductions are phased out from there as income rises.
-If you're married filing separately, you're subject to more stringent income rules, although if you're separated and have lived apart for the entire year, you're treated as single by the IRS for the purposes of these limits.
+If you're married filing separately, you're subject to more stringent income rules, although if you're separated and have lived apart for the entire year, you're treated as single by the IRS for these limits.